stephen1hong/building-conversational-chatbot-using-TF-IDF/README.md

-# building-conversational-chatbot for store's answer to questions -using-TF-IDF
+# building conversational chatbot for store's answer to questions  using-TF-IDF
 * step 1: prepare the dataset and preprocessing
 * step 2: train the model on the questions
 * step 3: transform the query to chatbot